 Students will choose a major in their second year after they complete eleven Core and Skills course requirements at Krea.
 The faculty mentor assigned to each individual student in the first trimester will engage regularly with the student in an advisory role to help both with the choice of major and in creating an academic action plan for the student for the next two years.

-We offer majors in thirteen disciplines, and fourteen minors, all housed in the Division of Humanities and Social Sciences, Division of Literature and Arts, and Division of Sciences respectively.
+We offer majors in thirteen disciplines, and fifteen minors, all housed in the Division of Humanities and Social Sciences, Division of Literature and Arts, and Division of Sciences respectively.

 Students will complete required and elective courses towards the major in accordance with the guidelines provided in each individual major description.
 They will also be encouraged to choose cognate and/or elective courses in other disciplines.
 These additional courses may count towards a Joint or Double major, fulfill the requirements of a minor, or simply reflect the breadth of disciplinary knowledge available at Krea.
 A maximum of two courses may be double counted towards two different majors, or a major and a minor.
 In addition, Krea students will complete a collaboratively taught Core course in their second year, and a capstone project/thesis in their third year.